 Grindelwald is probably one of the most beautiful Swiss villages.
 It is the last village on the windy road and is completely surrounded by huge mountains.

-The are dozens of hiking trails in Switzerland and I have a list of the best one: Best hikes in Grindelwald.
+There are dozens of hiking trails in Switzerland and I have a list of the best one: Best hikes in Grindelwald.

 Kleine Scheidegg – you can reach as well by train or hike there.
 Hiking would take you up to 3 hours: later you can get back to Grindelwald by train.
-The hike to Kleine Scheidegg is one of the most beautiful in Switzerland: you will cross by many farms, will meet many cows, some mountain rivers, hotels, restaurants and in the end you will reach the huge mountain station with trains, hotels, shops and hotels at 2061 meters.
+The hike to Kleine Scheidegg is one of the most beautiful in Switzerland: you will cross by many farms, will meet many cows, some mountain rivers, hotels, restaurants and in the end you will reach the huge mountain station with trains, hotels, shops, and hotels at 2061 meters.

 After your hike or visit to the heights of the Swiss Alps, I highly recommend, as mentioned before, go to the local restaurant and have some local fondue – the most traditional Swiss food.